Public order offences, governed by the Public Order Act 1986, cover a broad spectrum of crimes, from riots to public threatening or abusive language.

 This means that if the defendant makes a racial remark or reference to a person’s religion, then the offence is racially aggravated.
 These offences are treated more seriously by the Courts.

 The law on public order offences can seem quite confusing.
 At Churchers, our criminal defence team has a wealth of experience in providing legal advice and representation for these types of offences.
-It is important to call us if you have been accused of an offence so that we can provide advice at the earliest stage.
+Accused of an offence?
+Contact us immediately for expert advice and support from the earliest stage.